Part II. Entry

 18VAC50-30-140.
 Status of regulant during the period prior to reinstatement.

-A. When a regulant is reinstated, the individual shall continue to have the same number and shall be assigned an expiration date two years from the previous expiration date.
+A. When a regulant is reinstated, the individual will continue to have the same number and be assigned an expiration date three years from the previous expiration date for tradesman licensees and two years from the previous expiration date for all other licensees and certificate holders.

-B. A regulant who reinstates his license or certification card shall be regarded as having been continuously licensed or certified without interruption.
-Therefore, the regulant shall remain under the disciplinary authority of the board during this entire period and may be held accountable for his activities during this period.
-Nothing in this chapter shall divest the board of its authority to discipline a regulant for a violation of the law or regulations during the period of licensure or certification.
+B. A regulant who reinstates a license or certification will be regarded as having been continuously licensed or certified without interruption.
+Therefore, the regulant will remain under the disciplinary authority of the board during this entire period and may be held accountable for the regulant's activities during this period.
+Nothing in this chapter will divest the board of its authority to discipline a regulant for a violation of the law or regulations during the period of licensure or certification.

 Statutory Authority